mdasifahamed/Raffle-Contract-Security--Audit/audit-data/findings.md

 It is recommended to use sepecific verison of Solidity in the `PuupyRaffle.sol` use `pragma solidity 0.8.0` instead of `pragma solidity ^0.7.6`.

 - Found in  `./src/PuupyRaffle.sol`.

+## [L-2] using outdated Version of Solidity is not recommended.

+`solc` frequently releases new compiler versions.
+Using an old version prevents access to new Solidity security checks.
+We also recommend avoiding complex `pragma` statement.

+##Recommendation
+Deploy with the following Solidity versions:
+- 0.8.18

+## The recommendations take into account:

+- Risks related to recent releases
+- Risks of complex code generation changes
+- Risks of new language features
+- Risks of known bugs

+Use a simple pragma version that allows any of these versions.
+Consider using the latest version of Solidity for testing.